EilertenStudio/mission-hexalife/README.md

 ---
 ## 🤝 Contributing
 We believe in open-collaboration!
 This project is an entirely open-collaborative effort with our community.

-Every bug report, feature suggestion or line of code heps to improve the experience of all.

 Fell free to drop a feedback or join directly in the development process from our Discord server.